TWO Powerful One-Hour Conversations

 - Be able to describe the four most useful CIM treatments in psychiatric practice

-- Be given access to excellent resources for further learning about CIM
+- Be given access to excellent resources for further learning about CIM and locating practitioners.

 You can access this dialogues online immediately after registering.
 Our platform is user friendly and easy to navigate.